 For most new parents, their little one’s restless sleep keeps them up at night.
-But why is it that babies are always tossing and turning?
-Of the 14 to 17 hours of sleep they get per day, approximately half is devoted to the REM phase.
-REM sleep proportionately decreases as we grow older.
+But why are babies always tossing and turning?
+Of the 16 to 17 hours of sleep they get per day, approximately half is devoted to the REM phase.
+REM sleep proportionately decreases as we age.

 Next, let’s take a closer look at the two major types of sleep:

-- REM (rapid eye movement) sleep: this is a light sleep marked by increased movement, vivid dreams, and rapid eye flickering.
-This is when your baby’s brain has the opportunity to consolidate memories and enhance cognitive skills.
+- REM (rapid eye movement) sleep: This light sleep phase involves increased movement, vivid dreams, and rapid eye flickering.
+This is when your baby’s brain can consolidate memories and enhance their cognitive skills.
+About 70-80 percent of sleep time is spent in REM sleep in preterm infants and 50 percent in term infants.

-- Non-REM (NREM) sleep: this particular phase can be broken down into four stages, with the following characteristics:
+- Non-REM (NREM) sleep: This phase can be broken into three stages, with the following characteristics:

 - Stage 1 – drowsiness and dozing, drooping eyes that open and close